Meditation for Employees, Why Corporations are Investing in This Practice

 At Brown University Dr. Jud Brewer has tested mindfulness programs for habit change.
 His research demonstrated unequivocally how mindfulness influences attention, behavior, and emotions.
 Dr. Jud has spent over 20 years at Yale, MIT, and Brown University researching ways our brains form negative behavior patterns and the techniques that are needed to change those patterns.

-One study his lab conducted recently was with physicians, 60% of whom reported moderate to severe anxiety, and 52% reported feeling burnt out a few times a week.
-Within a month of using mindfulness, this had reduced by 50% and by 47% within three months.
-(4)
+One study conducted recently was with physicians, 60% of whom reported moderate to severe anxiety, and 52% reported feeling burnt out a few times a week.
+Within a month of using mindfulness, anxiety had reduced by 50% within three months.

 In many ways the unfocused brain can be likened to a kitten, running after anything that moves.
 The focus on a toy can be lost in seconds as a leaf catches its attention.
 With so much to occupy our brains, it’s no wonder that we lose attention and tire ourselves.
 Our attention during a normal workday is constantly pulled around by various tasks including reading emails, writing a letter, checking a source, fighting with a software program, taking a quick peek at our social media pages, answering a quick call, checking the news.
 The list goes on and on, and it’s relentless.
 It lowers our effectiveness enormously.